9 tips to get a good deal on your first auto loan

 Your credit score is the most important factor lenders consider when determining your interest rate.
 To get a good deal, you will need good credit.
 You will also need a history of on-time payments.

-A younger first-time car buyer may have a difficult time getting a good deal if you haven’t had the ability to build your credit score and history.
-This may mean you have to use in-house financing from a dealership — which means a higher interest rate.
+If you haven’t had the chance to build your credit score and history, you’ll have a harder time finding a good deal.
+You may have to use in-house financing from a dealership — which means a higher interest rate.

-But if you can wait on your car loan, try to improve your credit score and get a history of on-time payments.
-A low debt-to-income ratio also shows lenders you are able to handle your finances.
-Focus on painting a good financial picture for your lenders to score a good deal.
+But if you can wait on your car loan, try to improve your credit score and build a history of on-time payments.
+A low debt-to-income ratio also shows lenders you can handle your finances.
+Paint a good financial picture for your lenders to score a good deal.

 4. Shop more than one lender